-Instructor: Casey

-Formerly known as: 285

-MEC ENG 285B Surfaces of Discontinuity and Inhomogeneities in Deformable Continua 3 Units

-Terms offered: Fall 2011, Spring 2010, Fall 2008 Finitely deforming thermo-mechanical media.
+Instructor: Casey Formerly known as: 285 Foundations of the Theory of Continuous Media: Read Less [-] MEC ENG 285B Surfaces of Discontinuity and Inhomogeneities in Deformable Continua 3 Units Terms offered: Fall 2011, Spring 2010, Fall 2008 Finitely deforming thermo-mechanical media.
 Moving surfaces of discontinuity.
 Shock waves and acceleration waves in elastic materials.
 The Eshelby tensor and Eshelbian mechanics.
 Fracture.
 Microstructured continua.

-Rules & Requirements

-Prerequisites: 185

-Hours & Format

-Fall and/or spring: 15 weeks - 3 hours of lecture per week
+Surfaces of Discontinuity and Inhomogeneities in Deformable Continua: Read More [+] Rules & Requirements Prerequisites: 185 Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Mechanical Engineering/Graduate Grading: Letter grade.

-Additional Details

-Subject/Course Level: Mechanical Engineering/Graduate

-Grading: Letter grade.

-Instructor: Casey

-MEC ENG 285C Electrodynamics of Continuous Media 3 Units Terms offered: Spring 2015, Spring 2013, Spring 2010 This course presents the fundamentals of electromagnetic interactions in deformable continuous media.
+Instructor: Casey Surfaces of Discontinuity and Inhomogeneities in Deformable Continua: Read Less [-] MEC ENG 285C Electrodynamics of Continuous Media 3 Units Terms offered: Spring 2015, Spring 2013, Spring 2010 This course presents the fundamentals of electromagnetic interactions in deformable continuous media.
 It develops the background necessary to understand various modern technologies involving MEMS devices, sensors and actuators, plasmas, and a wide range of additional phenomena.
 The emphasis of this course is on fundamentals, beginning with Maxwell's equations in vacuum, the ether relations and their extension to electromagnetic interactions in materials.
 The treatment is general within the limits of nonrelativistic physics and accommodates coupling with mechanical and thermal effects.
 The topics discussed are all developed at a general level including the effects of finite deformations.
 Various linear models, which are especially useful in applications, are developed through specialization of general theory.
 This course will be of interest to students in engineering, physics, and applied mathematics.

-Rules & Requirements

-Prerequisites: A first course in continuum mechanics (such as 185 or Civil Engineering 231.)

-Hours & Format

-Fall and/or spring: 15 weeks - 3 hours of lecture per week
+Electrodynamics of Continuous Media: Read More [+] Rules & Requirements Prerequisites: A first course in continuum mechanics (such as 185 or Civil Engineering 231.)
+Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Mechanical Engineering/Graduate Grading: Letter grade.

-Additional Details

-Subject/Course Level: Mechanical Engineering/Graduate

-Grading: Letter grade.

-Instructor: Steigmann Formerly known as: 284B MEC ENG C285E Mechanics and Physics of Lipid Bilayers 3 Units Terms offered: Fall 2017 Lipid bilayers constitute the membrane that encloses every animal cell and many of its interior structures, including the nuclear envelope, the organelles and the endoplasmic reticulum.
+Instructor: Steigmann Formerly known as: 284B Electrodynamics of Continuous Media: Read Less [-] MEC ENG C285E Mechanics and Physics of Lipid Bilayers 3 Units Terms offered: Fall 2017 Lipid bilayers constitute the membrane that encloses every animal cell and many of its interior structures, including the nuclear envelope, the organelles and the endoplasmic reticulum.
 This is a unique course devoted to modern developments in this exceptionally active field of research, ranging from models based on continuum theory to recent developments based on statistical mechanics.
-Objectives Outcomes Student Learning Outcomes: To expose students to advanced current work on the mechanics and physics of lipid bilayers (a very active field of current research relevant to biomechanics and biophysics) Rules & Requirements Prerequisites: Mechanical Engineering 185 or equivalent Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Mechanical Engineering/Graduate Grading: Letter grade.
+Mechanics and Physics of Lipid Bilayers: Read More [+] Objectives Outcomes Student Learning Outcomes: To expose students to advanced current work on the mechanics and physics of lipid bilayers (a very active field of current research relevant to biomechanics and biophysics) Rules & Requirements Prerequisites: Mechanical Engineering 185 or equivalent Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Mechanical Engineering/Graduate Grading: Letter grade.